dndg/opta-tutorials/tutorials/PlcIdeIntroductionToProgramming/content.md

 complete the activation.

-This tutorial assumes you are already familiar with some basic concepts covered in the guide “First Steps with Finder OPTA and PLC IDE”<!-- add link -->.
+This tutorial assumes you are already familiar with some basic concepts covered in the guide “[First Steps with Finder OPTA and PLC IDE](https://opta.findernet.com/en/tutorial/plc-first-steps)”.
 If you have not yet consulted it, we recommend doing so before proceeding: it will provide the necessary foundation to better understand the steps described below.

 ## The IEC-61131-3 Standard